atbcb/usab-uswds/_ada-guides/chapter-3-clear-floor-or-ground-space-and-turning-space.md

 {% include grid-2col-largeleftimg-righttext.html
 img-file= "chapter3/3cfs13.jpg"
-img-alt= "Person using wheelchair shown reaching over counter with reach depth 25 inches max. from the leading edge and the knee and toe space below equal or greter than the reach depth (25 inches max.)" text-title= "" text= "At any element, the knee and toe space must be as deep as the required reach to operable parts.
+img-alt= "Person using wheelchair shown reaching over counter with reach depth 25 inches maximum from the leading edge and the knee and toe space below equal or greter than the reach depth (25 inches maximum)" text-title= "" text= "At any element, the knee and toe space must be as deep as the required reach to operable parts.
 This facilitates access since a forward reach does not extend far beyond the toes.
-Both the reach depth and the knee and toe space depth are limited to 25” measured from the leading edge of obstructions.
+Both the reach depth and the knee and toe space depth are limited to 25&Prime; measured from the leading edge of obstructions.
 Space beyond this depth is not usable."
 %}

 #### Knee and Toe Clearances

 {% include grid-2col-largeleftimg-righttext.html
 img-file= "chapter3/3cfs14.jpg"
-img-alt= "Toe space 9 inches high and 6 inches deep max. and knee space that slopes up 18 inches from a 9 inch height to a 27 inche height over a 3 inche span and is 8 inches deep at a full height of 27 inches (for a total depth of 11 inches for knee and 17 inches including the 6 inch toe space)" text-title= "" text= "<p>Where knee and toe space is required at an element, it must be at least 17” deep.</p><p>Beyond a depth of 8” measured from the leading edge, the 27” minimum high knee clearance can reduce 18” (to the 9” toe space) over a 3” span.</p>"
+img-alt= "Toe space 9 inches high and 6 inches deep maximum and knee space that slopes up 18 inches from a 9 inch height to a 27 inche height over a 3 inche span and is 8 inches deep at a full height of 27 inches (for a total depth of 11 inches for knee and 17 inches including the 6 inch toe space)" text-title= "" text= "<p>Where knee and toe space is required at an element, it must be at least 17&Prime; deep.</p><p>Beyond a depth of 8&Prime; measured from the leading edge, the 27&Prime; minimum high knee clearance can reduce 18&Prime; (to the 9&Prime; toe space) over a 3&Prime; span.</p>"
 %}

 {% include grid-2col-largeleftimg-righttext.html
 img-file= "chapter3/3cfs15.jpg"
-img-alt= "Knee and toe space 25 inches deep max. with the additional depth (above the 17 inch min.) providing full knee clearance" text-title= "" text= "When the knee and toe depth exceeds the 17” minimum, the additional space must provide full knee clearance at least 27” high. "
+img-alt= "Knee and toe space 25 inches deep maximum with the additional depth (above the 17 inch minimum) providing full knee clearance" text-title= "" text= "When the knee and toe depth exceeds the 17&Prime; minimum, the additional space must provide full knee clearance at least 27&Prime; high. "
 %}

 ### Turning Space